Top 10 HVAC Marketing Trends in 2023

 Sustainable Technology and Maintenance

-Customers are prioritizing sustainable HVAC systems and investing more in maintenance to ensure long-term efficiency.
 Systems like ductless HVAC systems and heat pumps are known to be among the most efficient systems for heating and cooling a home, but even newer furnaces and central AC systems are built with long-term efficiency in mind.

 Placing an emphasis on the efficiency of newer HVAC systems can appeal to customers that are not only looking to take advantage of lower energy bills, but also those that want to lower their carbon footprint.

 Additionally, marketing your maintenance and tune-up HVAC services can help you reach customers who are looking to keep their current HVAC systems running at peak efficiency for as long as possible.
 By offering these services, you can show customers that you are committed to providing them with top-notch heating and air conditioning services throughout the entire lifespan of their equipment.
-This is one of wide number of key marketing tips to maximize success in 2023.
+This is one of a wide number of key marketing tips to maximize success in 2024.

 More complex technology in air conditioning and heating systems dissuades the DIY homeowners further contributing HVAC market trends toward more demand for professional services.

-Skilled HVAC Technician Shortages and Supply Chain Challenges
+Skilled HVAC Technician Shortages

-Finding talented, qualified employees in 2023 is difficult for companies in all industries, and the HVAC industry is no different.
+Data indicates skill labor shortages will continue through 2027.
+Finding talented, qualified employees in 2024 is difficult for companies in all industries, and the HVAC industry is no different.
 Businesses are facing challenges in finding skilled HVAC technicians and acquiring the necessary materials and equipment.
-While HVAC techs realize that a career in the industry is rewarding and fulfilling, the industry is expected to experience a labor shortage in the coming years.
-As a result, your company should be focusing on ways to improve employee retention, such as offering competitive compensation packages, providing opportunities for career growth and development, and creating a positive work culture.
+While HVAC techs realize that a career in the industry is rewarding and fulfilling, the expense and time required for training is a hurdle throughout the industry.

 Software Automation

-HVAC companies are adopting software to streamline work processes and prioritize recruitment efforts for skilled technicians.
 Software automation can help HVAC companies streamline their work processes and improve efficiency.
 This software can be used for a variety of tasks, such as:

 • Scheduling appointments